petebunting/Sfm/README.rst

 - A script like the previous but using the PIMs algorithm

+**pims_subset.py**

+- Similar to gridproc, this processes data in tiles/chunks using the PIMs algorithm, where GPU support is optional
+- this script is an uinternal option in DronePIMs.sh

 **gridproc.sh**

 - Process a large dataset in tiles (this appears to be best for large ortho-mosaics)

-**pims_subset.py**
+**MaltBatch.py**

-- Similar to gpymicmac, this processes data in tiles/chunks using the PIMs algorithm, where GPU support is optional
+- This processes data in tiles/chunks using the Malt algorithm, where GPU support is optional
+- It is internal to gridproc

 Use
 ~~~~~~~~~~~~~~~~~